AgDataNomad/plotPlotR/readme.md

 <!-- badges: start -->
 <!-- badges: end -->

-The Agricultural research and management operations in farms are increasingly becoming digital.
-Depending on the applications, the equipment used in farm operations and data collection are now increasingly connected to the internet, satellites and generates rich meta-data.

 **plotPlotR** referring to plot plotter is a package containing set of functions to create plots on a field trial as segments or boundaries in a field experiment.